vbhargav875/VoiceControlledDesktopAssistant/README.md

 Code Execution:

 1. Run ‘setup.sh’ to download and install the required packages
-2. Run the below command in your terminal : chmod +x start.sh && chmod +x setup.sh
+2. Run the following command in your terminal : chmod +x start.sh && chmod +x setup.sh
 3. Fill the fields in the config.yaml file.
 4. Run start.sh file to start the application.